School Board Policy 709 -

 D. Type III Vehicles

 1. Any vehicle designed to carry more than 10 passengers must meet all legal requirements for a school bus.
 Any Type III vehicle used to transport students must carry all emergency equipment including: fire extinguisher, first aid kit, bodily fluids clean-up kit, flashlight, reflectorized emergency warning device, and any additional items required by the school district.
-If school district owned, the school district name will be clearly marked on the side of the vehicle.
-All school-owned Type III vehicles will be properly licensed, insured, and inspected.
+If school district owned, the school district name and/or logo will be clearly marked on the side of the vehicle.
+All school-owned Type III vehicles will be properly licensed, insured, inspected, and maintained.

 2. Students will not be regularly transported in private vehicles.
 Emergency, unscheduled transportation may be conducted in vehicles with a seating capacity of 10 or fewer without meeting the requirements for a Type III vehicle.
 The school district has no system of inspection for private vehicles.